 Wild Me is a not-for-profit based in Portland, OR, USA that works directly with ecologists around the world to automate wildlife conservation.
 This talk covers the concepts of wildlife conservation and how it uses statistics to monitor an animal population, presents a motivating use-case for how machine learning can be used for social good, and details some of the specific machine learning algorithms and approaches that are used in the field.
 One of our premier ID platforms, Flukebook (flukebook.org), has helped to power state-of-the-art mark-recapture research and publications; Flukebook now supports 9 cetacean species (humpback whale, 2 right whale species, sperm whale, orca, and 4 dolphin species), has over 220,000 reported sightings, serves hundreds of collaborators, and exposes 7 unique computer vision ID algorithms (HotSpotter, CurvRank for flukes and dorsal fins, the winning 2016 Kaggle competition ID algorithm for right whales by Deepsense.ai, two learned triplet-loss embedding ID algorithms, and more).
 We will do a deep dive into our deep learning stack, detection pipeline, and ID algorithms, including: image classification, bounding box regression, instance classification, class segmentation, object of interest (AoI) classification, triplet-loss embedding computations, and more.
 Our deep learning stack utilizes Theano and PyTorch, the NVIDIA's CUDA, CNMeM, and CuDNN deep learning stack, and employs NVIDIA GPU hardware.
 The Flukebook platform also integrates "citizen science" input into conservation research through the help of an intelligent agent.
 Our agent automatically ingest video data from YouTube using NLP and OCR, plus image sightings reported via Twitter, and feeds them into our machine learning pipeline.
 Join our session and listen about the social good that machine learning can achieve as Wild Me helps to modernize wildlife conservation as a data-driven science.
 All code is available and open-source at github.com/wildbookorg.Join Virtual Talk & Panel Visit Wild Me Booth

 The fight against COVID-19 has seen a call to action to all facets of scientific discovery.
-This includes AI which stands to transform how we react to the pandemic and empower our scientists and public policy makers with newer and more powerful tools.
+This includes AI which stands to transform how we react to the pandemic and empower our scientists and public policymakers with newer and more powerful tools.
 As part of our corporate responsibility and AI for Good initiatives, IBM has been at the forefront of this movement.
-This 1-hr talk/demo will highlight members of our community who have risen to this challenge, in the context of AI research and the NeurIPS audience.
-This includes data analysis for non-pharmaceutical interventions (NPIs) world-wide to help in policy decisions, research in natural language processing and molecule discovery to advance scientific research, and the role of supercomputers in data crunching at massive scale.
-We will also highlight opportunities for you to get involved in open challenges
+This 1-hr talk will highlight members of our community who have risen to this challenge, in the context of AI research and the NeurIPS audience.
+This includes data analysis for non-pharmaceutical interventions (NPIs) world-wide to help in policy decisions, research in natural language processing, and molecule discovery to advance scientific research.
+The WNTRAC Open Challenge deals with AI-based data generation and analysis of non-pharmaceutical interventions to track COVID-19.

 How do we develop machine learning models and systems taking fairness, accuracy, explainability, and transparency into account?
 How do we protect the privacy of users when building large-scale AI based systems?
 Model fairness and explainability and protection of user privacy are considered prerequisites for building trust and adoption of AI systems in high stakes domains such as lending and healthcare requiring reliability, safety, and fairness.